 Systems allow me to turn something complicated into something simple.
 And if something is simple it means doing the work is easier and faster, and eventually, it can be planned, scheduled, delegated, or automated.

 I use systems to manage my family and household, my kids have had systems to follow since they were toddlers, and my business thrives with strong systems to support the business, the people working in it, and the clients who hire us.
-Systems are how I get so much done with less stress, how I maintain a high level of profitability, and how I am able to enjoy so much freedom.
+Business systems, like those in Profitable Project Plan, are how I get so much done with little stress, maintain high profitability, and enjoy a freedom-based lifestyle.

 Leveraging My Superpower For My Genius Work